Pilar Cabot: Biography

 On 27 September 1940, Cabot was born in Vic, Osona.
-She lived in an cultural climate from an early age and was particularly affectionate for music and theatre fostered by her grandfather, the amateur actor and playwright Josep Subirana i Serra.
+She lived in a cultural climate from an early age and was particularly affectionate for music and theatre fostered by her grandfather, the amateur actor and playwright Josep Subirana i Serra.
 Cabot accompanied her grandfather to rehearsals at theatres and to discussions with fellow artists.
 She liked to play a game writing scripts on paper dolls and earned her first literary prize at age 11.
 She studied philosophy and letters and music.
 In 1965, Cabot opened the bookstore CLAM in Vic, which was wholly dedicated to Catalan books and records in Osona and Vic in the period of Francoist Spain and the Spanish transition to democracy.
 She kept the store open until 1985.
 During this time period, Cabot's bookstore was frequented by socialites emphasised books that were banned by censors.

 She won the 1983 Osonenca Prize, the 1984 Musa de la Cova del Drac de Barcelona, and the 1987 Festivities Pompeu Fabra de Cantonigròs of Poetry.
 Cabot authored approximately twenty works of poetry.
 In 1987, she wrote the poetry collection Avui estimo Baudelaire and the non-fiction prose book Color de vida : Pintora A. Montaner.
 Two years later, Cabot published Balcó de guaita and then won the Caterina Albert Prize in 1990.
 She authored Ombres de mots i de silencis in 1992 and followed this with the publication of En Pere de les excuses a year later.
 In 1996, she wrote La plácida mirada de Guerau, and Amb veu d'amic that same year.
 Cabot published Quan l'absència et visiti the following year, and Setge in 1998.
 She co-wrote A l'ombra del semàfor with Armand Quintana in 2001; then Els versos obstinats two years later; Àncores o ales? in 2004; El cançoner d'en Marcel in 2011; Marcel-Partitures in 2012 and El niu transparent in 2014.

 Cabot was actively involved with the Public Reading Commission of the Joan Triadú Library in Vic as a member from 1996, promoting and organising activities past the library.
 She established the free-admitting Tertúlies amb poetes occurring every second Saturday of each month during the afternoon in 1997.
 Cabot was an honorary member of the Catalan Language Writers Association.
 In 2014, she received recognition at the March of the Vigatans.